SkiGuyKai/weight-and-algo-allocation/README.md

 # weight-and-algo-allocation
-Algo program to allocate capital to securities based on sector and security strength, scaled by trading logic.
+Algo program to allocate capital to securities based on sector + security + beta strength, scaled by trading logic.
-FAIRLY UNFINISHED - 3 MONTHS OUT
+Estimated Time To Completion: 3 Weeks